Cat-Denton/High-School-Jukebox/README.md

 * eslint-loader 3.0.0
 * Jest 24.9.0
 * Webpack 4.39.3
+* Spotify Web Api
+* OAuth2 Client credential flow
 ```

 ## Description
-Provide your name and date of birth and this application will return the tracklist of top songs from your high-school era.
+Provide your name and date of birth and chose a genre and this application will return the tracklist of top songs from your high-school era.
 A little time machine that will put together a list of your favorite tracks that will take you back in time.

 ## Setup/Installation Requirements